Marshall-67/RiotGames-Gen.py/README.md

 - Clone or download the repository to your local machine
 - Install the required packages by running pip install -r requirements.txt

+- You must aqquire the nopecha.crx file from the nopecha extension. this is pretty simple to do with a google search, however i will not be including the file in this code

 **Usage**

 - Edit the options in the script to customize the Chrome options, such as window size and extensions